Critical Appraisal of Research Paper

 Introduction

-According to Konow (2006, p.11), critical appraisal is usually a process that involves careful and systematically examining research in order to judge its trustworthiness, value, and relevance in a particular context.
+According to Konow (2006, p.11), critical appraisal usually involves careful and systematically examining research to judge its trustworthiness, value, and relevance in a particular context.
 Critical appraisal is, therefore, an important element in evaluating evidence-based medicine research.
-Evidence-based practice, as described by Cluett (2006a, p.3), is the integration of individual clinical expertise with the involvement of best available external clinical evidence from a reputable systematic research.
-Additionally, it is a practice that improves individual clinical expertise in patient’s values and expectations.
+As described by Cluett (2006a, p.3), evidence-based practice integrates individual clinical expertise with the involvement of the best available external clinical evidence from reputable systematic research.
+Additionally, it improves individual clinical expertise in patients’ values and expectations.

-Gerrish and Lacely (2010, p.91) refer to research as an essential element of midwifery that enables healthcare practitioners in providing evidence-based care.
-This is due to the fact that critically appraising or evaluating a research article helps in understanding midwives rules and standards.
-These rules and regulations point out the presence of a midwife and assistance in making decisions about woman’s care.
-One must need woman’s needs.
+Gerrish and Lacely (2010, p.91) refer to research as an essential element of midwifery that enables healthcare practitioners to provide evidence-based care.
+This is because critically appraising or evaluating a research article helps understand midwives' rules and standards.
+These rules and regulations point out the presence of a midwife and assistance in making decisions about a woman’s care.
+One must need a woman’s needs.
 This can be achieved by discussing healthcare matters with her.
-In the 2nd edition article, ‘Principles and Practice of Research in Midwifery,’ by Elizabeth Cluett and Rosalind Bluff, the two authors did not only increase the research awareness but have also helped develop the skills of critical appraisal of research evidence that are important for evidence-based practice(2006b).
-This is essential as they provide a framework for the appraisal of midwifery research evidence (Melnyk et al. 2006, p.47).
+In the 2nd edition article, ‘Principles and Practice of Research in Midwifery,’ by Elizabeth Cluett and Rosalind Bluff, the two authors not only increased the research awareness but also helped develop the skills of critical appraisal of research evidence that are important for evidence-based practice(2006b).
+This is essential as they provide a framework for appraising midwifery research evidence (Melnyk et al. 2006, p.47).

-Therefore, the aim of this essay is to use critical appraisal framework provided by Cluett and Bluff to critically evaluate two research papers.
-The first is ‘Use of Pandemic preparedness drill to increase rate of influenza control & hospital epidemiology,’ by Kuntz et al. The second is , ‘Co-ordinated approach to healthcare worker influenza vaccination in an area of health service,’ by Ballestas, McEnvoy and Doyley.
+Therefore, this essay aims to use the critical appraisal framework provided by Cluett and Bluff to evaluate two research papers.
+The first is ‘Use of Pandemic preparedness drill to increase rate of influenza control & hospital epidemiology,’ by Kuntz et al. The second is ‘Co-ordinated approach to healthcare worker influenza vaccination in an area of health service,’ by Ballestas, McEnvoy and Doyley.

-As Cluett and Bluff (2006, p.36) observed, “evidence is forever changing in the light of new research, new technology, new ideas, as well as old ideas and opinions put together in new ways.”
-This indicates that providing appropriate advice and engaging interactively decision makers with an aim of realizing innovation and change require healthcare professionals to employ up-to-date best evidence-based practice.
-According to this, updating conceptual framework requires healthcare professionals to access various healthcare professional literatures with legislation, standards, and guidance information.
-However, they note that this can only be achieved if critical appraisal skill program (CASP) framework is used in depicting the relevance of the article towards evidence-based practice.
+Cluett and Bluff (2006, p.36) observed that “evidence is forever changing in the light of new research, new technology, new ideas, as well as old ideas and opinions put together in new ways.”
+This indicates that providing appropriate advice and engaging decision makers interactively to realize innovation and change require healthcare professionals to employ up-to-date, best, evidence-based practice.
+According to this, updating the conceptual framework requires healthcare professionals to access various healthcare professional literature with legislation, standards, and guidance information.
+However, they note that this can only be achieved if the critical appraisal skill program (CASP) framework is used to depict the article's relevance towards evidence-based practice.

-Kuntz et al. use the above framework in their article by using clear statements of aims within their abstracts.
-This is important as it assists readers, especially healthcare nursing students, in deciding whether the research is relevant and suits their particular interest (Rees, 2011, p.
+Kuntz et al.. use the above framework in their article by using clear statements of aims within their abstracts.
+This is important as it assists readers, especially healthcare nursing students, in deciding whether the research is relevant and suits their interest (Rees, 2011, p.
 22).
-The article seeks to “determine the effect of a pandemic influenza preparedness drill on the rate of influenza vaccination among health care workers (HCWs) (Kuntz et al, 2006, p.111).
-For this reason, having a qualitative approach to research as pointed out by Cluett and Bluff (2006, p.
-38) is appropriate for the evaluation of such article.
-Researchers normally seek to understand rather than to quantify an experience that they gain during their practice (Rees, 2011, p.23).
+The article seeks to “determine the effect of a pandemic influenza preparedness drill on the rate of influenza vaccination among health care workers (HCWs) (Kuntz et al., 2006, p.111).
+For this reason, having a qualitative research approach, as Cluett and Bluff pointed out (2006, p.
+38), is appropriate for evaluating such an article.
+Researchers normally seek to understand rather than quantify an experience they gain during their practice (Rees, 2011, p.23).

 Kuntz et al. (2006, p.
-112) state that their research was conducted from post-positivistic perspective of the effect of pandemic influenza preparedness drill on increasing influenza vaccination among HCWs.
-This is an appropriate methodology towards qualitative approach of data collection.
-Based on logistic models of comparing vaccination rates that were achieved during the 2003 and 2005 vaccination drill campaign, they were able to gather adequate data that demonstrated how a drill could be used to improve vaccination rates among HCWs.
-Historically, influenza vaccine was not routinely available to HCWs outside employee health clinic (Kuntz, 2006, p.
+112) state that their research was conducted from a post-positivistic perspective of the effect of pandemic influenza preparedness drill on increasing influenza vaccination among HCWs.
+This is an appropriate methodology for the qualitative approach of data collection.
+Based on logistic models of comparing vaccination rates achieved during the 2003 and 2005 vaccination drill campaigns, they gathered adequate data demonstrating how a drill could be used to improve vaccination rates among HCWs.
+Historically, the influenza vaccine was not routinely available to HCWs outside the employee health clinic (Kuntz, 2006, p.
 112).
-In response to this, hospitals were directed to extensively mobilize their resources, administration, disaster, and emergency preparedness plan by ensuring that healthcare workers who directly provide patient care are immunized immediately.
+In response, hospitals were directed to extensively mobilize their resources, administration, disaster, and emergency preparedness plan by ensuring that healthcare workers who directly provide patient care are immunized immediately.

-The choice of research design and the type of data that was analyzed by Kuntz et al. article conforms to the critical appraisal framework given by Cluett and Bluff.
-It is essential to question the reliability, validity, and credibility of both quantitative and qualitative data collection methods used before accepting researcher’s interpretation of the results (Cluett & Bluff, 2006, p.
+The choice of research design and the type of data analyzed by the Kuntz et al. article conforms to the critical appraisal framework given by Cluett and Bluff.
+It is essential to question the reliability, validity, and credibility of quantitative and qualitative data collection methods before accepting the researcher’s interpretation of the results (Cluett & Bluff, 2006, p.
 45).
-It is especially relevant to healthcare professional, as it encourages the use of evidence from individual papers in order to inform their practice and reference the evidence base within their reports.
-Additionally, it enables healthcare professional to utilize documented critical analysis of a research article to enhance and improve their continuing professional development (Karanfil et al. 2011, p.375).
+It is especially relevant to healthcare professionals, as it encourages using evidence from individual papers to inform their practice and reference the evidence base within their reports.
+Additionally, it enables healthcare professionals to utilize a research article's documented critical analysis to enhance and improve their continuing professional development (Karanfil et al. 2011, p.375).

-For instance, Kuntz et al. cited data unreliability and incredible as the reason why they did not use influenza vaccination rates for vaccination campaign in 2004.
-Therefore, the results of 2004 influenza vaccine were affected by the fact that there was less vaccine supplied (Kuntz, 2006, p.113).
-Therefore, by randomizing the control trials in influenza vaccination among HCWs based on 2003 and 2005 results, the University of Iowa Hospital and Clinics (UIHC) was able to incorporate influenza preparedness drill within the vaccination component.
-In turn, it amounted to substantial increase in influenza vaccination among HCWs.
+For instance, Kuntz et al. cited data unreliability and incredible as the reason they did not use influenza vaccination rates for the vaccination campaign 2004.
+Therefore, the results of the 2004 influenza vaccine were affected by the fact that there was less vaccine supplied (Kuntz, 2006, p.113).
+Therefore, by randomizing the control trials in influenza vaccination among HCWs based on 2003 and 2005 results, the University of Iowa Hospital and Clinics (UIHC) could incorporate an influenza preparedness drill within the vaccination component.
+In turn, it amounted to a substantial increase in influenza vaccination among HCWs.
 In 2006, 4, 168 of 6, 438 and 5, 999 of 12, 191 translating to 64% and 49% of HCWs with direct patient contact and overall hospital employees were vaccinated (Kuntz et al, 2006, p.133).
-This was an increase compared to 54% of HCWs (2,034 of 5,467) who had direct contact with patients that were vaccinated in 2005.
+This was an increase compared to 54% of HCWs (2,034 of 5,467) who had direct contact with vaccinated patients in 2005.

-The implication of this article is that healthcare professionals, especially HCWs, are motivated to implement new methods of patient care, because they realize that the older approaches were not effective (Hillman, 2011, p.
+This article implies that healthcare professionals, especially HCWs, are motivated to implement new patient care methods because they realize that the older approaches were ineffective (Hillman, 2011, p.
 2091).
-Additionally, the drill enabled them to improve nursing practices as they were able to identify the logistical problems associated with tracking HCWs’ vaccination reports, and delivery.
+Additionally, the drill enabled them to improve nursing practices as they identified the logistical problems associated with tracking HCWs’ vaccination reports and delivery.

-One the other hand, the relevancy and reliability of “co-ordinate approach to healthcare worker influenza vaccination in an area health services,” article can be captured by critically appraising the research paper.
-According to Ballestas, McEvoy and Doyle (2009, p.111), the aim of the study which Cluett and Bluff (2006, p.36) point as essential to the reader, is to use co-ordinated approach.
+One the other hand, the relevancy and reliability of the “coordinate approach to healthcare worker influenza vaccination in an area health services” article can be captured by critically appraising the research paper.
+According to Ballestas, McEvoy and Doyle (2009, p.111), the aim of the study, which Cluett and Bluff (2006, p.36) point as essential to the reader, is to use a coordinated approach.
 It is supposed to increase local influenza vaccination among HCWs.
-This is a purposive approach especially to recruitment.
-It was used in accordance with the fact that it enriches healthcare professionals or nursing students with a variety of deep and rich data to inform the data essential for their practical development.
+This is a purposive approach, especially to recruitment.
+It was used because it enriches healthcare professionals or nursing students with various deep and rich data to inform the data essential for their practical development.

-What is more, this co-ordinated approach for influenza vaccination campaign was only undertaken in five hospitals of South Metropolitan Area Health Service of Perth, Western Australia.
+Moreover, this coordinated approach for the influenza vaccination campaign was only undertaken in five South Metropolitan Area Health Service hospitals of Perth, Western Australia.
 It relies heavily on healthcare professionals’ perception.
-This relies on the fact that participants who are involved in the process are representatives of the population.
-As pointed out by Cluett and Buff (2006, p.66), healthcare professionals normally respects a hierarchy of evidence that places both systematic reviews and meta-analyses at the top.
-In this respect, various source of evidences such as “Cochrane collaboration has been held among midwifery and researchers alike,” (p.68).
-Additionally, having systematic review of such evidence sources helps in drawing together the results associated with multiple, randomized and controlled trials that are incorporated to collect all empirical evidence.
-This is to fit in pre-specified eligible criteria that help in answering specific questions.
+This relies on the fact that participants involved in the process are representatives of the population.
+As Cluett and Buff (2006, p.66) pointed out, healthcare professionals normally respect a hierarchy of evidence that places systematic reviews and meta-analyses at the top.
+In this respect, various sources of evidence, such as “Cochrane collaboration, have been held among midwifery and researchers alike” (p.68).
+Additionally, a systematic review of such evidence sources helps draw together the results associated with multiple, randomized, and controlled trials that are incorporated to collect all empirical evidence.
+This is to fit in pre-specified eligible criteria that help answer specific questions.

-For instance, analyzing the denominator data that were obtained from WA Department of Health’s staff database enabled the researchers to calculate vaccination coverage rate among HCWs, thereby, helping in devising on programs to improve the process (Ballestas, McEvoy & Doyle, 2009, p.114).
-This assists in answering the questions regarding why the low influenza vaccination has continued among HCWs, the key elements which can be used to improve the process, and the number of HCWs that improved based on influenza vaccination, upon the engagement of a co-ordinated approach program.
-Quantitatively, 57.7% of allied health professionals showed highest coverage as compared to 51.9 %, 49.6% and 48.6% of doctors, nurses, and patient support staff respectively (Ballestas, McEvoy & Doyle, 2009, p.114).
+For instance, analyzing the denominator data that were obtained from the WA Department of Health’s staff database enabled the researchers to calculate vaccination coverage rate among HCWs, thereby helping in devising programs to improve the process (Ballestas, McEvoy & Doyle, 2009, p.114).
+This assists in answering the questions regarding why the low influenza vaccination has continued among HCWs, the key elements that can be used to improve the process, and the number of HCWs that improved based on influenza vaccination, upon the engagement of a coordinated approach program.
+Quantitatively, 57.7% of allied health professionals showed the highest coverage compared to 51.9 %, 49.6%, and 48.6% of doctors, nurses, and patient support staff, respectively (Ballestas, McEvoy & Doyle, 2009, p.114).
 What is more important, 58.8% of HCWs were vaccinated because they saw themselves as susceptible to influenza.
-They, thus, noted that immunization is the only effective way of preventing them from being infected from such serious disease.
+Thus, they noted that immunization is the only effective way to prevent them from being infected with such a serious disease.

-Additionally, Ballestas, McEvoy and Doyle used explicit systematic method in order to minimize the biasness.
-However, they provided more reliable findings that enabled healthcare professionals to come up with insightful conclusion essential for their decision making process.
-While their program included standardized marketing and data collection, they incorporated ethical standard in their research.
-This qualified their study as far as the reliability and validity are concerned.
+Additionally, Ballestas, McEvoy and Doyle used an explicit systematic method to minimize the bias.
+However, they provided more reliable findings that enabled healthcare professionals to come up with insightful conclusions essential for their decision-making process.
+While their program included standardized marketing and data collection, they incorporated ethical standards in their research.
+This qualified their study as far as reliability and validity are concerned.
 The component of this programme was actively engaged with a consent form completed by each recipient (Ballestas, McEvoy & Doyle, 2009, p.111).
-The reason for this is to reflect on the paper for the researcher to concede that valuable data may have not been missed in the study.
-In such a manner, they were able to support their conclusion by having regular party meetings, senior management support, consistent marketing, standardized data collection, and analysis.
-These are basic keys that enhance the attainment of goof vaccination coverage among HCWs.
+This is to reflect on the paper for the researcher to concede that valuable data may have not been missed in the study.
+In such a manner, they supported their conclusion by having regular party meetings, senior management support, consistent marketing, and standardized data collection and analysis.
+These are basic keys that enhance goof vaccination coverage among HCWs.

 Conclusion

-In conclusion, critical appraisal framework that was devised by Cluett and Bluff provides an interactive research evaluation technique that helps in determining the validity, reliability and credibility of research papers towards evidence-base practice.
-It is important that drawing out insightful conclusion from research articles helps to improve healthcare professionals’ decision making process.
+In conclusion, Cluett and Bluff's critical appraisal framework provides an interactive research evaluation technique that helps determine research papers' validity, reliability, and credibility towards evidence-based practice.
+It is important that drawing out insightful conclusions from research articles helps to improve healthcare professionals’ decision-making process.
 One can emulate from interactively analyzing the related articles.
-In this case, the two articles have provided basis for which influenza vaccination can be improved among healthcare workers not only for their well-being, but that of their patients, as well.
+In this case, the two articles have provided a basis for which influenza vaccination can be improved among healthcare workers for their well-being and that of their patients.

 Reference List